alkurbatov/suvorov-bot/README.md

 About
 -----

-Starcraft 2 Terran & Zerg bot.
+Starcraft 2 bot capable to play for all races.

 Build requirements
 ------------------